 The way advertisers bid is to say they are willing to pay $X a day to advertise in a particular ad box.
 So, unlike Adsense where you get paid based on a click/view ratio, advertisers pay you straight up for advertising on your site each day, not a rate based on clicks and views.

 If someone runs an ad with me, and nobody clicks it, I still get the rate they said they’d pay me for advertising for the day.
 Google doesn’t do that.
 In addition, because of this difference, there’s no concern about clicking on the ads shown on your site.
 I’m not getting paid per-click, so if I find an ad interesting that’s being shown on my site then I’ll click it.
 Google frowns on that with Adsense.
 Actually, they forbid it and will ban you.

 Publishers have control over ads placed on their site.
-If you want you can require all ads wanting to be placed with you be approved by you before beginning.
+If you want you can require all ads wanting to be placed with you be approved.
 There’s also some options for the type of ads.
-If you don’t want NSFW ads on your site then you don’t have to accept them and that’s a hands-off option, you don’t have to manually decline them.
+If you don’t want any NSFW ads on your site then you don’t have to accept them, and that’s a hands-off option, you don’t have to manually decline them.

 As an advertiser you can find cheap ad placement, like $0 cheap.
 Publishers can set a minimum required to advertise with them, but a vast majority do not set a minimum.
 So, you can run ads on their site for free.
 It requires some manual labor to place free ads, but not a lot.

 There’s an ability to create a campaign for advertising.
 In short, you define your criteria for sites you’d like to advertise on.
 It can be the type of site, sites matching a particular description, by traffic, etc.